A lovely stay, sadly only for one night. We were surprised (and pleased!) to find basic beds inside. Amenities on site were good. It is a nice site...

 Just one hour and 30 minutes from O'Brien is the city of Ashland.
 This city is known for its strong arts and culture scene and guests can go to the Oregon Shakespeare Festival, which takes place in Ashland and draws thousands of guests to the area each year.
 Visitors should also check out the Mount Ashland Ski Area for a fix of winter sports, or plan a whitewater rafting trip or wilderness fishing trip with a local tour company, like Noah's River Adventures.
 Ashland is also home to Weisinger's Winery, the Schneider Museum of Art, and Lithia Park, a 93-acre plush park that is perfect for a picnic or a jog through the greenery.

 When coming to the campground, guests should look for a blinking yellow intersection light and the O'Brien Market with a vintage police car in front.
 The property is located a half block behind the market.
 Read More

 - Bird watching

 - Wine tasting

 - Winter sports

-Guests can enjoy the beautiful, natural beauty of the campground with our wooded area and "olde" fashion swimming hole.
-They may see wild turkeys, deer, otter, butterflies and other native critters.
+Guests can enjoy the beautiful natural beauty of the campground with the wooded area and "olde" fashion swimming hole.
+They may see wild turkeys, deer, otter, butterflies, and other native critters.
 In the springtime, glampers will get to see the area's native flowers in bloom.
 In addition, there are plenty of nearby sights to see if guests are up for a little bit of travel.
 Some examples of places to see are the Rough and Ready Botanical Wayside, Kerbyville Museum, Siskiyou National Forest, Lake Selmac, Swinging Bridge, Bolan Lake, and the Tannen Lakes.